Hadasba/DevOpsDayHack1/README.md

 2. Open web browser and connect to node-red
 2. configure your flow to get tweet trigers and send tweet with link for you Team member photo.

-> Can you see you tweets on the screen?  yes, Yes, Success!
+> Can you see you tweets on the screen?
+Yes, Success!